nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 WARNING: FAILOVER_DISTRIBUTE is a not recommended setting and we strongly suggest to not use it if you use Redis for file locking.
-Due to the way Redis is synchronized it could happen, that the read for an existing lock is scheduled to a slave that is not fully synchronized with the connected master which then causes a FileLocked exception.
+Due to the way Redis is synchronised it could happen, that the read for an existing lock is scheduled to a slave that is not fully synchronised with the connected master which then causes a FileLocked exception.

 See https://redis.io/topics/cluster-spec for details about the Redis cluster